Secretariat (horse): Kentucky Derby

 The 1973 Kentucky Derby on May 5 attracted a crowd of 134,476 to Churchill Downs, then the largest crowd in North American racing history.
 The bettors made the entry of Secretariat and Angle Light the 3–2 favorite, with Sham the second choice at 5–2.
 The start was marred when Twice a Prince reared in his stall, hitting Our Native, positioned next to him, and causing Sham to bang his head against the gate, loosening two teeth.
 Sham then broke poorly and cut himself, also bumping into Navajo.
 Secretariat avoided problems by breaking last from post position 10, then cut over to the rail.
 Early leader Shecky Greene set a reasonable pace, then gave way to Sham around the far turn.
 Secretariat came charging as they entered the stretch and battled with Sham down the stretch, finally pulling away to win by 2 1/2 lengths.
-Our Native finished eight lengths further back in third.
+Our Native finished eight lengths farther back in third.

 On his way to a still-standing track record of 1:592/5, Secretariat ran each quarter-mile segment faster than the one before it.
 The successive quarter-mile times were :251/5, :24, :234/5, :232/5, and :23.
 This means he was still accelerating as of the final quarter-mile of the race.
 No other horse had won the Derby in less than 2 minutes before, and it would not be accomplished again until Monarchos ran the race in 1:59.97 in 2001.